LucieSmetanova/JOAS_Journal_Paper_2024/Small example/read_me.txt

 To successfully obtain all the results, please run the scripts in the order indicated in the script names.

 All the input and output .csv files are delimited with space.
+The "Small_example_output" folder contains the outputs from each of the codes.
+The Input folder contains the necessary data for the small example The "Output" folder is placeholder prepared to store output files while running the codes.
 -------------
 The scripts:
 -------------